 William Bouguereau: His Life and Works is actually part 1 of a two volume set.
 The printing and images in this book are excellent.
 It contains and excellent biography and discusses the working methods of this remarkable artist.
 John William Waterhouse is one of my favorite artists.
 I find his brushwork and storytelling feed my own creative energies.
 This excellent Phaidon Press book is full of inspiration.
 This Lawrence Alma-Tadema book below is very well priced and contains great information about the man and many wonderful reproductions.

-I love Rosemary and Co. brushes.
-They are the best out there.
+Rosemary and Co. brushes are the best out there.
 The Ivory and Master's Choice lines are wonderful.
 Both are durable and have excellent handling.
-The New Wave Art Palette is a new addition to my studio.
-I love the Expressionist Confidant model.
+The New Wave Art Palette is a new addition to my studio, specifically the Expressionist Confidant model.
 It is light, has plenty of room for paint and mixing.
 The more I use it, the more I love it.